yuezhao/ezviewer/README.md

 	4. Pre-reading next picture, for improving file change performance.
 	5. Cache image has viewed, to improve the performance of browser back.
 	6. Support Exif informance in picture property.
+        7. Auto rotate image according EXIF orientation tag.
-	7. Frame step by press F if the image has more than one frame.
+        8. Frame step by press F if the image has more than one frame.
-	8. If the cursor stay on the top-right, will show the image property.
+        9. If the cursor stay on the top-right, will show the image property.
-	9. Support dragging pictures directly from Windows Explorer to this viewer.
+        10. Support dragging pictures directly from Windows Explorer to this viewer.
-	10. Auto play/stop play.
+        11. Auto play/stop play.
-	11. Support to copy the image content to the clipboard.
+        12. Support to copy the image content to the clipboard.
-	12. Support for shortcut keys.
+        13. Support for shortcut keys.

 Build
 --------------------